Top 10 Project Management Software for Designers (2026)

 SOURCE: JIRA

-8. Notion – A Fair Graphic Design Management Option
+7. Notion – A Flexible Design Management Option

-Notion is a task management software solution that keeps projects on track with customizable workflows and a proprietary real-time collaboration tool.
+Notion is a workspace tool (similar to Obsidian) that keeps projects on track with customizable workflows and a proprietary real-time collaboration tool.
 Users love Notion’s flexibility and customizable features, highlighting that it helps them and their entire team stay organized and efficient.

 • Build your flexible workspace with drag-and-drop